How To Write An Affirmation That Works32 comments

 First, you have to identify a belief that you want to change.
 For example, “I will never get better.”
 Or “I am unforgivable.”
 And think of the place you would like to get to.
 (This might change over time, as your perception and beliefs change.)

 Then, you use a series of affirmations.
-Beginning with something you can believe.
+Beginning with an affirmation that you can believe.
 For example, I you did not think you could get better, you might use.
 “There may be (however small and remote) a possibility I can get better even though I don’t see it right now.”
 Or, if you did not think your actions were forgivable, you can start with saying: “It might be possible that I can forgive myself for this.”

 Once that is accepted and believed you can take the affirmation one step further.
 This may take months or days…